If you’ve never been on the Amazon river, surrounded by lush vegetation on all sides, this is your trip.

 Mostly we travel by boat since there are no roads.
 From the lodge there is a jungle path into the forest where we’ll be able to climb the largest canopy walkway in the world.

 Sign up for the trip HERE.
-They trip logistics are organized through Ecoteach so that’s the official signup form.
+Trip logistics are organized through Ecoteach so that’s the official signup form.

 WHAT WILL WE DO?